3 Tips On Energy Medicine For Women By Donna Eden

-The book contains a lot of information on Energy Medicine and Rebalancing, all provided by expert Donna Eden.
+The book contains a lot of information on energy medicine and rebalancing, all provided by Donna Eden who is a world-renowned expert.
 It's divided into seven chapters with a total of 347 pages.
-It is available in both Kindle and paperback.
+The book, Energy Medicine For Women: Aligning Your Body's Energies to Boost Your Health and Vitality, is available in both Kindle and paperback.

 The Pros Of Reading The Book

 If you're skeptical or frustrated with modern medicine, this can be a great book for you as it provides a nice alternative way to take care of yourself.
 It's not in any way a knock against doctors or modern medicine in general; it merely offers an alternative.
-Doctors will often prescribe pills or medicine with a ton of awful side effects, and some people simply don't respond well to this type of medication.
-For these, energy medicine is a powerful way to keep yourself healthy in spirit, mind and body alike.
-The book is a great resource particularly for women suffering from fertility problems and hormone problems, or going through menopause.
+Doctors will often prescribe pills or drugs with a ton of awful side effects, and some people just don't respond well to this type of medication.
+For these, energy medicine is a powerful way to keep yourself healthy in spirit, mind, and body alike.
+The book, Energy Medicine For Women: Aligning Your Body's Energies to Boost Your Health and Vitality, is a great and excellent resource particularly for women suffering from fertility problems and hormone problems; it is great for those going through menopause as well.

-Even if you're skeptical or don't agree with everything in the book, it can still be a good read.
+Even if you are skeptical or do not agree with everything in the book, Energy Medicine For Women: Aligning Your Body's Energies to Boost Your Health and Vitality can still be a good read.
 It is under 400 pages, so it can be finished quite quickly.
 It has a good flow, too, so you'll enjoy it even if you don't exactly agree with the content.

 The Cons Of The Book

-Regarding the book's actual content, the biggest con is likely the fact that it focuses too much on issues that women face from adulthood until menopause.
+Regarding the actual content of the book, the biggest con is likely the fact that it focuses too much on issues that women face from adulthood until menopause.
 There is some content for women who are younger or older, but the bulk is unquestionably for women who are in their childbearing years.
-Another problem is that it doesn't do a very good job of explaining energy medicine for people new to it.
-Those who aren't familiar with this type of medicine are likely to find the terminology a bit confusing, so it might be best to begin with a few articles or a book that is more introductory.
+Another problem is that it doesn't do an excellent job of explaining energy medicine for people new to it.
+Those who aren't familiar with this type of medicine are likely to find the terminology a bit confusing, so it might be best to start with a few articles or a book that is more introductory.